abhiyana/beaconcha-in-indexer/README.md

 4. Build and run the project using Cargo.

-5. The Beacon Chain Indexer will start processing slots and calculating the participation rate based on the last five epochs.
+5. The Beacon Chain Indexer will start processing slots.
 You can access the calculated participation rate by making a GET request to the `/network/participation_rate` endpoint.

 ## Project Structure